-While we wish we could give you the magic formula, a list of examples, or a template, it’s much more nuanced than that (and we hate templates).
+While we wish we could give you the magic formula or a template, it’s much more nuanced than that (and we hate templates).
 And that’s kind of the point.
+(Although we can give you some case study examples.)
 That’s why it’s so easy to go wrong, especially if you go it alone or do it with the wrong digital marketing agency/consults.

 Rebellious kids in history and in movies (which are usually a pretty good reflection of real culture) always end up (1) making it big because they didn’t listen to who they were told to, the cool kid who rebelled against authority/norm, OR (2) meeting everyone’s expectations about falling behind, down and out, and irrelevant.

 Don’t start your brand down a path when you don’t know how to make it to #1.